Child Safety Policy (MPF1337)

 a) the work does not adversely affect a child’s education, health, safety, wellbeing or development;

-c) if the child is employed in entertainment, the child is not subjected or exposed to any behaviour, acts or circumstances:
+c) for the entertainment licence only, the child is not subjected or exposed to any behaviour, acts or circumstances that:

-ii.
-That is likely to intimidate, threaten, frighten or humiliate the child; or
+ii. is likely to intimidate, threaten, frighten or humiliate the child; or

-d) compliance with the Mandatory code of practice for the Employment of Children in Entertainment (or any other applicable Code, laws or regulations), where applicable.
+d) for the entertainment licence only, comply with the Mandatory Code of Practice for the Employment of Children in Entertainment (or any other applicable Code, laws or regulations); and

 6. Roles and Responsibilities